tzipperle/mplstyle/docs/use.rst

 .. note::

-        The procedure of adding **mpl-style** package to the sys.path, which will allow to include it as installed site-package, is written here.
+        The procedure of adding **mpl-style** package to the sys.path, which will allow to include it as installed site-package, is written `here`_.

 ::